grafana/grafana-operator/examples/grafana/useKubeAuth/_index.md

 But this may not be flexible enough depending on your setup.

-Inspecting a standard JWT located at `/var/run/secrets/kubernetes.io/serviceaccount/token` in a pod contains the following claims:
+The grafana-operator ServiceAccount mounted at `/var/run/secrets/grafana.com/serviceaccount/token` contains the following claims by default:

 {{< readfile file="./jwt-claims.json" code="true" lang="yaml" >}}